FdelMazo/7531-TDL/README.md

 ##

 > That was the big revelation to me when I was in graduate school—when I finally understood that the half page of code on the bottom of page 13 of the Lisp 1.5 manual was Lisp in itself.
-These were “Maxwell’s Equations of Software!”
+These were "Maxwell's Equations of Software!"
 This is the whole world of programming in a few lines that I can put my hand over.

 ~ Alan Kay, [A Conversation with Alan Kay](https://queue.acm.org/detail.cfm?id=1039523)